cbg-ethz/WES_Cancer_Sim/sim_cancer/combis_overlaps/README.md

 extractOverlaps.sh: generates the vcf file of the overlap, in order to be able to evaluate the overlap of all tools; calls the script getSets.R and the porgram createOriginalVCF.java

 ###
-# script to run for running all combinations of the five best tools:
+# script for running all combinations of all nine tools:
 start_all_combinations.sh: starts all combis; calls the script combininglistsbetter_Automated.R

 ###